No items in basket

 There is never a moment I can let my guard down.
 There are so many things I need to avoid now palm oil has joined the list.
 The last few reactions I’ve had have all been bi-phasic, meaning the reaction keeps coming back and won’t be stopped.
 Last time they recurred for 2 months.
 I have to take vast amounts of antihistamine every day slow down any potential reaction.

 Having been so reluctant to tell anyone, I now steel myself to talk about it.
 I am still embarrassed but at least I’m alive!
-I know that in an emergency the bracelet is always there, which is very reassuring.

 I won’t let anaphylaxis define me and I lead a normal life although the worry is always there.
 I run 2 of my own businesses and despite all this, I can honestly say I’m living my dream.”